awsdocs/aws-go-developer-guide/doc_source/sessions.rst

 Use sessions to define configurations for service clients.

-In the AWS SDK for Go, a session is an object that contains configuration information for :ref:`service clients <making-requests>`, which you use to interact with AWS services.
+In the AWS SDK for Go, a session is an object that contains configuration information for :doc:`service clients <making-requests>`, which you use to interact with AWS services.
 For example, sessions can include information about the region where requests will be sent, which credentials to use, or additional request handlers.
 Whenever you create